alphagov/data-standards-authority/content/guidance/apistandardsv3/index.html.md

 DRAFT - The current version of the standards can be found on [GOV.UK](https://www.gov.uk/guidance/gds-api-technical-and-data-standards)

+## This is the beginning of the DSA's update to the API Standards.
+We will begin to mark passages for deletion, as well as note where new sections will be added.
+Please use the links below to add your feedback to the process.

 Publish your APIs over the internet by default.
 Email [api-standards-request@digital.cabinet-office.gov.uk](api-standards-request@digital.cabinet-office.gov.uk) if you think your
 APIs should not be published over public infrastructure.